stac-utils/pystac/docs/concepts.rst

 Concepts
 ########

 This page will give an overview of some important concepts to understand when working with PySTAC.
-If you want to check code examples, see the jupyter notebook `tutorials in the GitHub repo <https://github.com/azavea/pystac/tree/develop/tutorials>`_.
+If you want to check code examples, see the Jupyter notebook `tutorials in the GitHub repo <https://github.com/azavea/pystac/tree/develop/tutorials>`_.

 Reading STACs
 =============